Teagasc: A Pillar in Ireland's Dairy Industry

 Notable Insights and Events

 Professor Olivia McAuliffe has emphasized the importance of reusing dairy by-products, aligning with Teagasc's sustainability goals.
-The Teagasc National Dairy Conference is a crucial event for addressing industry challenges and opportunities, while symposia on milk drying technology and recombined dairy products further underscore Teagasc's commitment to advancing the dairy industry.
+The Teagasc National Dairy Conference is a key event for addressing industry challenges and opportunities, while symposia on milk drying technology and recombined dairy products further demonstrate Teagasc's commitment to advancing the dairy industry.
+The organization's proactive stance in addressing environmental concerns is reflected in its efforts to create an evidence base supporting strategies that align with national climate targets.

 Related news